 A wealth of scientific facts support Rankin’s claim.
 The mind can and does trigger physiological changes.
 Treatments are much more effective when the patient believes in them because they believe they will be healed.

-Give a patient pain medication and they will show significant signs of relief long before the medication can effect them.
+Give a patient pain medication and they will show significant signs of relief long before the medication can effect them because of the placebo.
 The medication gives the belief that they’re being healed.
 But it’s the belief itself that leads the healing.

 So if it’s all about a placebo why do medications work?

-For the placebo effect to work the patient usually requires a great deal of hints.
+For the placebo effect to work the patient usually needs some hints.
 Being on a hospital bed and looked after by a doctor in a white coat, all says to the mind “They’re looking after me.
 I’m being healed.”

-Having an authority figure tell you that you’re being healed is one of the keys.
+Having an authority figure tell you that you’re being healed is one of the keys to actually being healed.
+And that authority figure could be your mom, a doctor, or a witch-doctor.

 Is there really any difference between believing a doctor will heal you and believing a spiritual guru / priest / shaman / other figure will?

 Does this explain how exorcisms once treated schizophrenia?
 Because the person believed the exorcism would work?
 Does it explain why exorcisms now do not work?
-Because we believe they won’t?
+Because we believe they do not work?

 The implications of this research sets the imagination alight.

-Are we living in a world where our minds lead all?
-Are the hospitals, doctors, and drugs just a signal to the mind, a way of making the mind believe it’s being healed so that it can then heal itself?
+Are we living in a world where our minds cure us, not antidepressants and other drugs?
+Are hospitals, doctors, and drugs just a signal to the mind, a way of making the mind believe it’s being healed so that it can then heal itself?